3.2.6 Town Center District (TC)

 - detached house

-- mixed use4 up to 50,000 SF of first floor area; larger buildings may be permitted with a special use permit
+- mixed use4 up to 50,000 sq. ft. of first-floor area; larger buildings may be permitted with a special use permit

-- storefront up to 50,000 SF of first floor area; larger buildings may be permitted with a special use permit
+- storefront up to 50,000 sq. ft. of first-floor area; larger buildings may be permitted with a special use permit

-- workplace up to 50,000 SF of first floor area; larger buildings may be permitted with a special use permit
+- workplace up to 50,000 sq. ft. of first-floor area; larger buildings may be permitted with a special use permit

 c) Permitted Accessory Uses